ASSOCIATE DIRECTOR, EQUITY IN SCHOOLS

 - Develop both heart-centered and head-centered content.

-- Brief Beloved Community senior leadership on curriculum needs and revisions, and facilitation culture.
+- Brief Beloved Community’s Senior Director of Education & Programming on curriculum needs, and facilitation culture.

-- Report back after Beloved facilitations and sessions to iterate, adapt, and track partner needs.
+- Assess & report back after Beloved facilitations and sessions to iterate, adapt, and track partner needs.

-- Engage in strategic visioning with Beloved Community leadership towards a robust future for Beloved Community’s overall operations.
+- Engage in strategic visioning with Beloved Community’s Senior Director of Education & Programming towards a robust future for Beloved Community’s overall client facing programming.

-- Co-facilitate and manage multiple facets of our Equity Cohorts including coaching individual teams, team leads and leading team participation and content delivery.
+- Co-facilitate and manage multiple facets of our projects and learning experiences including coaching individual teams, team leads and leading team participation and content delivery.

-- Lead all parts of the execution for deep dive projects and cohort follow-ups including agenda development, meeting facilitation with key collaborators, developing partner reports, and internal team project meetings.
+- Lead all parts of the execution for our projects and learning experiences, and follow-ups including agenda development, meeting facilitation with key collaborators, developing partner reports, and internal team project meetings.

 - Manage and support a detailed timeline and project-management plan for each project